ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 Listening for an LWM2M Execute operation is also possible, however the target object instance and resource must be fully specified.
 For example, to wait on resource 4, which is an executable resource of instance 0 of object 3: ````./awa-client-subscribe /3/0/4 ````

 By default, *awa-client-subscribe* will wait indefinitely, displaying each notification as it arrives.
-With the time and count options, *awaclient-subscribe* can terminate after a number of notifications, or an elapsed period of time.
+With the time and count options, *awa_client-subscribe* can terminate after a number of notifications, or an elapsed period of time.

 | option | description |
 |-----|-----|